-Radiation known as the solar wind is incident on the top of Earth’s atmosphere has with average intensity of 1.30 kW/m2.
+Radiation known as the solar wind is incident on the top of Earth’s atmosphere with average intensity of 1.30 kW/m2.
 Suppose that you are building a solar sail that will use the radiation pressure of the solar wind to propel a small toy spaceship with a mass of 0.100 kg.
-The sail is made from a material, which perfectly reflects radiation of the solar wind.
-To assess whether such a project is feasible, answer the following questions, assuming that radiation photons are incident only in normal direction to the sail reflecting surface.
+The sail is made from a material that perfectly reflects radiation of the solar wind.
+To assess whether such a project is feasible, answer the following questions, assuming that radiation photons are incident only in normal direction to the sail-reflecting surface.

 What is the radiation pressure of the solar wind on the solar sail?

 - A N/m2

 - D N/m2

 How much acceleration of the toy spaceship would the solar sail produce if the sail’s area is 10.0 m2?

 - B m/s2

 How much velocity increase of the toy spaceship would the sail produce in one day’s acceleration?
 Consider one day as seconds.